Bismithblde/Interlink_web/README.md

 ## Interlink – Hackathon README

-Welcome to **Interlink**, our commuter-student matchmaking and hangout-planning prototype built during the _[Hackathon Name]_ sprint.
+Welcome to **Interlink**, our commuter-student matchmaking and hangout-planning prototype built during the Hack SBU sprint.
 Interlink helps students find like-minded peers, align schedules in minutes, and spin up campus meetups—powered by smart data hygiene, AI-assisted planning, and a polished end-to-end experience.

 ---